16 Day Best of China & Hong Kong (2011)

 Later travel by motor coach to Guilin.
 In the afternoon, tour the Reed Flute Cave, Nature's subterranean wonder filled with stalactites and stalagmites.
 The grand chamber known as the Crystal Palace, is an awesome spectacle, not to be missed.
 In the evening, you are at leisure or join an optional cormorant fishing tour.
 (B,L,D)

-After breakfast, you fly to Shanghai, then travel by motor-coach to Suzhou, which is often referred, by the Chinese, as the "Venice of the East".
+In the morning you travel by motor-coach to Suzhou, which is often referred, by the Chinese, as the "Venice of the East".
 Suzhou is a 2,500-year-old city renowned the world over for its traditional gardens, ancient canals and silk production.
 In 1997 Suzhou's classic garden was designated an UNESCO World Heritage Site.

 Pavilion of Watching the Moon, Master of Net Garden